FrontEndFoxes/curriculum/workshop/mini2.md

 </script>
 ```

-Now we are ready to load the image from the API.
+Now we are ready to load an image from the API.

 ## Call the API

 Let's perform our first API call.
 To do so, we will create a `loadNewDog` _method_ inside our component.

 ::: tip 💡
-`methods` property is a list of functions that hang off of an object — typically the Vue instance itself or a Vue component.
+The `methods` property is a list of functions that hang off of an object — typically the Vue instance itself or a Vue component.
 :::

-Let's add it right after the `data` one
+Let's add it right after the `data` function:

 ```
 data() {